-Therapeutic Massage – focuses on several techniques that help to restore hypertonic (or tight) muscles to a pain-free state.
+Focuses on several techniques that help to restore hypertonic (or tight) muscles to a pain-free state.
 Techniques such as trigger point therapy, proprioceptive neuromuscular facilitation stretches (PNF’s) & mobilizations are effective alone or in combination to restore normal muscle function.

 For athletes who train continuously, the goal is to enhance endurance, lessen the chance of injury and shorten the time needed to recover from an event.
 Sports Massage may utilize a variety of techniques such as classical Swedish Massage, trigger point therapy, and hydrotherapy.
 Prior to an athletic event, Sports Massage may be used with stretching in order to help athletes to loosen, warm and prepare their muscles so that their performance and endurance might be enhanced.

-Myofascial Cupping – Cupping is a gentle suction pulling away tension and pressure from tight and painful muscles or areas of the body.
+Cupping therapy uses a gentle suction, pulling away tension and pressure from tight and painful muscles or areas of the body.
 Afterwards it feels like you have just received a deep tissue massage.

-Read more about Myofascial Cupping technique.
+Read more about Myofascial Cupping therapy.

 – Begins with long slow strokes over the body, called effleurage.
 This induces an immediate sense of well-being & relaxation.
 It has a sedative action & is particularly beneficial for soothing the nerves.
 Stress & strain are relieved & tension begins to dissipate.
 Friction is useful for breaking down the knots & nodules that build up in the tissues & eliminating any waste products that may have accumulated.
 It is very effective in breaking down adhesion’s in scar tissue & increasing blood flow to an area.
 Percussion movements, called tapotement, are used to stimulate the muscles, drawing blood to the surface & improving circulation.
 This is extremely useful for athletes before an event & is beneficial in loosening congestion in the lungs.
 Vibrations & shaking techniques are helpful for restoring & maintaining nerve function & the muscles supplied by them, thereby improving their nutrition.

-Deep Tissue Massage – focuses on specific areas of concern but with more intensity.
+Deep tissue massage focuses on specific areas of concern but with more intensity.
 Heavier pressure is used to release stubborn muscle tension.
 Always let your therapist know what pressure is right for you.

 Pregnancy massage has been found to reduce stress, decrease swelling in the arms and legs, and relieve aches and pains in muscles and joints.
 A popular complementary therapy during pregnancy for back pain, when choices for pain relief, such as medication, are often limited.

 Find out more about pregnancy massage in Edmonton.

 As all new mothers can attest; as much as you have prepared for the new addition there is nothing that can really prepare you for all the stress and joy that your new born will bring to your life.
 Sometimes a massage is just what the doctor ordered.

-Mobilization – is a process of taking the joint through its range of motion, sometimes with some gentle shaking, to loosen the joint capsule.
+Mobilization is a process of taking the joint through its range of motion, sometimes with some gentle shaking, to loosen the joint capsule.
 This allows the synovial (inter-joint) fluid to lubricate the joint space & allow more freedom of movement within the joint itself.

-Proprioceptive Neuromuscular Facilitation (PNF) Stretches – is a technique whereby the hypertonic or tight muscle is taken into a mild stretch by the therapist.
+This is a technique whereby the hypertonic or tight muscle is taken into a mild stretch by the therapist.
 The receiver then resists by performing the action of the indicated muscle.
 This is done with synchronized breathing & is repeated three times, each time increasing the stretch incrementally to achieve greater mobility.